Legion2/open-cue-cli/Readme.md

 The priorities comes into play when you activate two profiles, then the profile with the higher priority is shown on top of the other.

 ## Packaging of this application
-This package is provide as zip containing optimized runtime images.
+This package is provide as zip containing optimized executable runtime image.
 Just download the [zip archive for your platform](https://github.com/Legion2/open-cue-cli/releases), extract it where you want and then execute one of the executable scripts from the extracted archive.

 ### Why not provide native executable